Utah Wage Garnishment Laws

 Changed Jobs

-The debtor left the employer on file, so the continuing writ returns “not employed here” and the year clock keeps running on nothing.
+The debtor left the employer on file, so the continuing writ returns “not employed here” and the term runs on nothing.

 1099 Contractor Pay

-Income paid as contractor or gig work is not “earnings” from a single garnishee, so a wage writ has nothing to attach to.
+Income paid as contractor or gig work is not periodic “earnings” from a single garnishee, so a continuing wage writ has little to attach to.

 Wrong Legal Name

-Serving a store name instead of the parent payroll entity means the writ never reaches the office that cuts the checks.
+Serving a store or trading name instead of the parent payroll entity means the writ never reaches the office that cuts the checks.

 Moved Out of State

-A debtor who left Utah may need a writ domesticated where they now work, which first means finding that new employer.
+A debtor who left Utah may need the judgment domesticated where they now work, which first means finding that new employer.

 From Judgment to Garnishment